jineshdhruv8/Intelligent-Parallel-File-Processing-System/README.md

 a) Steps to run the program
-i) Uncompress the zip file.
+1) Uncompress the zip file.
-ii) Create seven folders for each glados, kansas, kinks, newyork, reddwarf, jopline, doors which represent multiple servers of the network. iii) Store the Colors.java file in all the folders. iv) Store the main bootstrap.java file along with the files to be processed in the newyork folder.
+2) Create seven folders for each glados, kansas, kinks, newyork, reddwarf, jopline, doors which represent multiple servers of the network.
+3) Store the Colors.java file in all the folders.
+4) Store the main bootstrap.java file along with the files to be processed in the newyork folder.
-v) Store the Process_Mapreduce.java file in the remaining folder.
-These servers in future will be behaving either as mapper or reducer for processing the file. vi) Compile and run all the files. vii) View the console and follow the instructions to view the difference in time consumed while processing the file on single server and while processing it using map-reduce framework
+5) Store the Process_Mapreduce.java file in the remaining folder.
+These servers in future will be behaving either as mapper or reducer for processing the file.
+6) Compile and run all the files.
+7) View the console and follow the instructions to view the difference in time consumed while processing the file on single server and while processing it using map-reduce framework

 b) Summary: